Rob--W/cookie-manager/README.md

 - Import / export cookies

+## Searching for cookies
+The Cookie Manager has a search form that allows you to filter on every possible cookie field or flag.
+Only non-empty filters are used in the query.
+Wildcards (`*`) can be used in each filter to match any text.

+The list of results is **not** automatically updated.
+The "Search" button needs to be clicked again to refresh the list of cookies.

 ## Keyboard shortcuts

 Currently the UI is optimized for use on mobile, and support for keyboard shortcuts is limited to